 About the Centre for Gender Research

-The assignment for the Centre for Gender Research is to carry out research and teaching within the field of gender studies and to include social as well as biological perspectives on gender.
+The Centre for Gender Research was established in 2003 and has, according to instructions from the Vice-Chancellor, a commitment to carry out research and teaching within the field of gender studies, which includes social as well as biological perspectives on gender.
 The Centre shall co-operate with all of the University's research area committees, faculty committees and concerned departments.
-The Centre is run by a board and below the board by a director and a research director.
+The Centre is run by a board and below the board by a director.